Submissions

 - Include all presenters exactly as you wish them to appear on published material and in the correct order.
 If the submission is successful, a second submission for each individual presentation with relevant authors will be required.

 - Prepare a symposium title (max 255 character limit).
-Please use sentence case for the title (capitalize the first letter of the title and lower case for all other letters unless required)
+Please use sentence case for the title (capitalize the first letter of the title and lower case for all other letters unless required) and do not include a period (.) at the end of the title.

 - Include an abstract (max 3500 characters – approximately 500 words) for each speaker in the symposium.
 Please note, if successful, this information will be added again with the relevant contributing authors.
 An abstract does not need to be included for the discussant.